No. 19 Tennessee hands No. 6 Arizona first loss 77-73

 - Oops!Something went wrong.Please try again later.

-KNOXVILLE, Tenn.
-(AP) No. 19 Tennessee used its experience to get the upper hand on No. 6 Arizona on Wednesday night.
+KNOXVILLE, Tenn.- No. 19 Tennessee used its experience to get the upper hand on No. 6 Arizona on Wednesday night.

 Super senior big man John Fulkerson had 24 points and 10 rebounds to lead the Volunteers to a 77-73 win over the Wildcats.